^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-X-ray examination of the nasal cavity and paranasal sinuses, larynx, hearing organ, as well as the eye and orbit has gained full recognition in the clinic already in the first years after the discovery of X-rays.
-This is all the more obvious today, when such ray methods as sonography, computer and magnetic resonance imaging, scintigraphy have "entered their rights".
-Radiation diagnostics became a necessary part of the clinical examination of patients in otorhinolaryngology and ophthalmology clinics.
+X-ray examination (X-ray) of the nasal cavity and paranasal sinuses, larynx, auditory organ, as well as the eye and eye socket, gained full recognition in the clinic already in the first years after the discovery of X-ray radiation.
+This is even more obvious today, when such radiation methods as sonography, computer and magnetic resonance tomography, scintigraphy have "come into their own".
+Radiation diagnostics has become a necessary component of clinical examination of patients in otolaryngology and ophthalmology clinics.

 Nasal cavity and paranasal sinuses

 The nasal cavity occupies a central position in the facial skull.
-It is divided in half by a septum made up by a vertical plate of the trellis and a vomer.
-The rear opening of the nasal cavity divides the opener into two parts - the choana.
-The anterior opening of the nasal cavity - the so-called pear-shaped opening - is formed by the bones of the upper jaw and is closed by the nasal bones on top.
-Around the nasal cavity there are paired paranasal, or accessory, sinuses.
-They communicate with the nasal cavity by means of passages or channels, lined with mucous membrane and under normal conditions are filled with air, as a result of which they are clearly visible on radiographs as light and clearly limited formations.
+It is divided in half by a septum formed by the vertical plate of the ethmoid bone and the vomer.
+The posterior opening of the nasal cavity is divided by the vomer into two parts - the choanae.
+The anterior opening of the nasal cavity - the so-called piriform opening - is formed by the bones of the upper jaw and is closed at the top by the nasal bones.
+Paired paranasal, or accessory, sinuses are located around the nasal cavity.
+They communicate with the nasal cavity by means of passages, or canals, are lined with a mucous membrane and under normal conditions are filled with air, as a result of which they are clearly visible on radiographs as light and clearly defined formations.

 X-ray anatomy of the nasal cavity and paranasal sinuses